Imago

 Aaron Rodgers slams Kash Patel over his Olympic appearance

-The country’s hockey team made history last month at the Olympics by winning the gold medal after 46 years.
+The American men’s hockey team made history last month at the Olympics by winning the gold medal for the first time in 46 years.
 They beat Canada, one of the most successful hockey teams out there, with nine Olympic gold medals.
-The boys, clearly on cloud nine, had a lively locker room celebration that later faced backlash.
-It was after FBI Director Kash Patel joined the squad.
+The boys, clearly on cloud nine, had a lively locker room celebration that later faced backlash, all stemming from FBI Director Kash Patel’s presence during the celebration.

-In videos surfacing online, he is drinking beer with the team.
-He also sang a rendition of Toby Keith’s “Courtesy of the Red, White and Blue,” along with the team.
+In videos that have since gone viral online, he is seen drinking beers with the team.
+He also sang a rendition of Toby Keith’s “Courtesy of the Red, White and Blue,” along with members of the team.
 Many took issue with Patel’s presence, pushing back against mixing sports with politics.
 While chatting with Pat McAfee, Aaron Rodgers brought up the controversy, taking a playful jab at the director.

 “Can we get that one guy out of the locker room, though, and get him working on something else?”
 Rodgers joked.
 “That’s a bad look.
 Have some awareness.”